doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 # In-game Settings
 The final step.
 Nearly there...

+## Menu Options
+Launch the game and enter the in-game Options menu.
+Adjust the following:

+### **Prefs**
+- Set difficulty to 0 (Dynamic Difficulty will handle scaling to keep things interesting--unless you want to punish yourself and play at 100 difficulty from the start)
+- Set **AI Distance** to the furthest right on the slider (decreasing the value improves performance but may break AI commands.
+I play with the AI slider set to the furthest left--this saves about 5-10 FPS in areas with lots of NPCs, but will break some follower quests)
+- Autosave when rest=OFF
+- Always Use Best Attack=OFF
+- Subtitles=ON

+## Audio
+- Turn the Music slider all the way down and let this AURA's ambient soundscapes transport you...
+Strongly recommended.

+### **Controls**
+- Use = mouse1
+- activate=e
+- Ready weapon=r
+- Ready magic=f
+- Jump=spacebar

+### **Video**
+- Set **Real-time shadows** to OFF, i.e. the slider all the way to the left (this is  for performance reasons as well as to reduce the incidence of buggy shadows through walls, etc.).

 ## MCM Settings
-Launch the game and enter the **Mod Configuration Menu** in the main menu.
-Some settings may require you to re-launch the game to take effect.
+From the in-game menu, select the **Mod Configuration Menu**.
+Note: some settings may require you to re-launch the game to take effect.

-Note: unlike the Skyrim MCM, Morrowind MCM options will persist across every new game because settings are stored in .json config files in the MWSE folder in the root directory.
+Unlike the Skyrim MCM, Morrowind MCM options will persist across every new game because settings are stored in .json config files in the MWSE folder in the root directory.
 You only need to make these settings changes once per installation.

 ### **Abot's Loading Door**
 - Lock door with shift + activate = yes